OpenOCL/openocl.github.io/_api/v7/ocl_problem.md

       - content: "The variable id"
         name: "id"
         type: "string"
-      - content: "The normalized gridpoints"
+      - content: "The normalized gridpoints.
+The gridpoints is a list of values between `0` and `1` where `0` is the beginning of the trajectory and `1` is the final time of the trajectory."
         name: "gridpoints"
         type: "numeric"
       - content: "The initial guess values at the gridpoints.
 The number of columns of `values` must be equal to the length of `gridpoints`."